Doctor Who series 3: Writing

-First-time writers for the show included Gareth Roberts, who previously wrote the interactive episode "Attack of the Graske" and the TARDISODEs, Helen Raynor, one of the show's script editors, Chris Chibnall, the head writer and co-producer of spin-off series Torchwood, and Stephen Greenhorn.
-Previous writers Paul Cornell, Steven Moffat and Russell T Davies all contributed to the series, with Davies continuing to act as head writer and executive producer.
+First-time writers for the show included Gareth Roberts, who previously wrote the interactive episode "Attack of the Graske" and the Tardisodes, Helen Raynor, one of the show's script editors, Chris Chibnall, the head writer and co-producer of spin-off series Torchwood, and Stephen Greenhorn.
+Previous writers Paul Cornell, Steven Moffat, and Russell T Davies all contributed to the series, with Davies continuing to act as head writer and executive producer.
 Phil Collinson and Susie Liggat acted as producers, with Julie Gardner as executive producer.
-Euros Lyn, Charles Palmer, Richard Clark, James Strong, Graeme Harper, Hettie MacDonald and Colin Teague directed episodes in the series.
+Euros Lyn, Charles Palmer, Richard Clark, James Strong, Graeme Harper, Hettie MacDonald, and Colin Teague directed episodes in the series.

 The episodes in series three are arranged in a loose story arc: "Mr Saxon", an alias for the Master.
-The character's name was first mentioned in "The Runaway Bride"; the Ministry of Defence shot down an alien craft at Saxon's request.
-Several elements from episodes in the series are contributory to the three-part finale: the events of "The Lazarus Experiment" and "42" were directly influenced by the Master; the Face of Boe's prophecy is directly related to Master; and a similar fob-watch that was used by the Doctor to change his Time Lord biology into human was also used by the Master to hide from the Time Lords.
+The character's name was first mentioned in "The Runaway Bride" when the Ministry of Defence shot down an alien craft at Saxon's request.
+Several elements from episodes in the series contribute to the three-part finale: the events of "The Lazarus Experiment" and "42" were directly influenced by the Master; the Face of Boe's prophecy is directly related to Master; and a similar fob watch that was used by the Doctor to change his Time Lord biology into human was also used by the Master to hide from the Time Lords.

+Several stories were scrapped during production.
+An episode proposed for the show's second series, written by Stephen Fry, would have focused on the Arthurian legend of the Green Knight, but was pushed back to the third series.
+This was ultimately scrapped due to Fry's commitments on Kingdom.
+Another episode, "The Suicide Exhibition", written by Mark Gatiss, would have had a Nazi task force assault London's Natural History Museum, which had been overrun by monsters; a secret chamber would have been discovered beneath the museum.
+This was pushed back to the show's fourth series before being ultimately scrapped.